 Two inherited forms of encephalopathy are:

-- Hashimoto’s encephalopathy: This relates to an autoimmune disease called Hashimoto’s disease, which affects the thyroid.
+- Hashimoto’s encephalopathy: This relates to an autoimmune disease called Hashimoto’s thyroiditis, which affects the thyroid.
 The exact cause of Hashimoto’s is unknown, but doctors believe that it is inherited.

 - Glycine encephalopathy: This occurs when there is too much of the amino acid glycine in the brain.
 It can affect brain function.